yimingxt/yimingxt.github.io/_pages/about.md

 </p>

 <p>
 My research interests lie in the mathematics of data.
-Specifically, I work on random sampling and approximation, theory of statistical learning, and multifidelity methods.
+Specifically, I work on random sampling and approximation, statistical learning, and multifidelity methods.
 As a problem-driven researcher, I enjoy learning new ideas and am open to potential collaborations.
 </p>

 <p>